TRUMPF-IoT/cdeDocs/docs/README.md

 # C-DEngine Documentation

-Thank you for your interest in the C-DEngine – the rapid application development framework for IoT solutions.
+Thank you for your interest in the C-DEngine – the rapid development framework for IoT solutions.

 With the C-DEngine (pronounced “seed engine”), you can develop distributed solutions connecting local on-premise devices with enterprise and cloud services.

 The C-DEngine can automatically generate a modern Natural Machine Interface (NMI) that is compatible with any HTML5-enabled browser running on mobile devices such as tablets, pads, smart phones, and desktop browsers.
+The NMI automatically provides a combined view of the user interfaces for all the "Things" on each of the nodes in the distributed solution (we call it a "Mesh" of relay nodes).

 This depot contains the current documentation of the C-DEngine.
 We are constantly working on new documents.